Saturday, April 5, 2025

 To Wrightsville Beach

-Departed at 9am on Saturday morning.
-Waited for a Commerical ship to pass before entering the channel.
+I departed at 9am on Saturday morning.
+Waited for a Commercial ship to pass before entering the channel.

 The current was against me.
-It was supposed to turn around at 11 ish but I had turned towards Wrightsville and it seem the current there was different.
+It was supposed to turn around at 11ish, but I had turned towards Wrightsville, and it seemed the current there was different.

-I did motor-sail with the jib in a run until I turned off the tributary for Wrightsville which was more trechtious and with great caution, I decided to furl the jib.
+I motor-sailed with the jib set for a run until I turned off the tributary for Wrightsville, which was more prudent, and with great caution, I decided to furl the jib.
 Good thing.
 It was a good run,

-At MM 283, USACE and Bob423 clearly showed the channel was shoved.
-I saw a sailboat Le Vent try to go through it and I tried to radio her to be careful.
+At MM 283, USACE and Bob423 clearly showed that the channel was shoved.
+I saw a sailboat, Le Vent, try to go through it, and I wanted to radio her to be careful.
 She ran aground and turned around.
-I went out of the challenge to the port and then cut through the channel to the other side and cleared the shoaling.
+I exited the channel at the port and then cut through the channel to the other side, clearing the shoals.
 I was very obvious with Aquamap.
-I guilded Le Vent through it.
-Love You Aquamap.
+I guided Le Vent through it.
+Love You, Aquamap.

-There was showing in the channel.
-Bob423 are the blue track.
+There was shoaling in the channel at Mile Marker 293.
+Bob423 is on the blue track.
 The red track was Bellum.

-It was 25miles to Wrightsville Beach and another 30 miles to Hamlock Bay.
-There were no real safe anchorages that I could find so I anchored at Wrightsville Beach at 2PM.
+It was 25 miles to Wrightsville Beach and another 30 miles to Hemlock Bay.
+There were no real safe anchorages that I could find, so I anchored at Wrightsville Beach at 2PM.
 It was blowing 20 knots.
 There was a great 420 regatta.

-I dropped the dinghy and went to the dinghy dock and walked 4 km to the Food Lion, had a Wendy’s Bacon burger *double and bought beer and some groceries and walked back to the dinghy dock.
+I dropped the dinghy and went to the dinghy dock and walked 4 km to the Food Lion, had a Wendy’s Bacon burger, *double bought beer and some groceries and walked back to the dinghy dock.

-The next day was very windy and I was tired so I spent Sunday at anchor did some boat repair and cleaning Tried to lubricant the throttle and shifter below the compass but the steel screws were seized to the binnacle casting I got two of the four screws off and then dropped one screw down the cockpit drain Supper was Salmon
+The next day was very windy, and I was tire,d so I spent Sunday at anchor doing some boat repair and cleaning I tried to lubricant the throttle and shifter below the compass, but the steel screws were seized to the binnacle casting I got two of the four screws off and then dropped one screw down the cockpit drain Supper was Salmon

-On Monday, it was windy but calmed down and I tried to get to Hammock Bay, 30 miles North.
-The Wrightsville bridge warned us we might have to wait at Figure 8 bridge will only open if the winds calmed down.
-I figured it would be fine.
-I went about two miles and there was a 40ish sailboat aground on the channel.
-She obviously did not have Aquamap which clearly shows the proper track.
-I think this might have been the same guy on the radio earlier who was at the fuel dock asking for the Figure 8 bridge phone number because his VHF was not working.
-Tow boat was there
+On Monday, it was windy but calmed down, and I tried to get to Hammock Bay, 30 miles North.
+The Wrightsville bridge warned us we might have to wait at Figure 8.
+The bridge would only open if the winds calmed down.
+It should be fine.
+I went about two miles, and there was a 40-ish sailboat aground on the channel.
+She obviously did not have Aquamap, which clearly shows the proper track.
+This might have been the same guy on the radio earlier who was at the fuel dock asking for the Figure 8 bridge phone number because his VHF was not working.
+A towboat was there

 The channel was obviously shoaling

-I got to the Figure 8 bridge and the winds picked up after 40 minutes doing circuits, I gave up and returned to Wrightsville Bridge
+I arrived at the Figure 8 bridge, and the winds picked up after 40 minutes of doing circuits.
+I gave up and returned to the Wrightsville Bridge

 A Storm Watch was announced.
-I decided to anchor anyways.
+I decided to anchor anyway.
 Today’s trip was from 10:30 to 3PM

 Friday, April 4, 2025